 - a.
-The Title IX Coordinator or Investigator will present the Investigation Report to the Administrative Hearing Officer. - The Respondent and Complainant are expected to give truthful testimony.
-Furnishing untruthful testimony may subject the Respondent or the Complainant to additional Conduct Procedures. - c.
-All witnesses with any relevant information and all relevant evidence must be brought to the attention of the Investigator during the investigation.
-Absent extraordinary circumstances and except in the case of character documents as described in Chapter 8, Section IX.9 of the Code, no witnesses who were not brought to the attention of the Investigator may participate in the Hearing, and no evidence that was not brought to the attention of the Investigator may be presented. - d.
+The Director or designee shall present the case on behalf of the University, including witnesses and/or documentary information to establish the Formal Charge(s). - b.
+The Title IX Coordinator or Investigator will present information regarding the investigation to the Administrative Hearing Officer. - c.
+The Respondent and Complainant are expected to give truthful testimony.
+Furnishing untruthful testimony may subject the Respondent or the Complainant to additional Conduct Procedures. - d.
+All witnesses with any relevant information and all relevant information must be brought to the attention of the Investigator during the investigation.
+Absent extraordinary circumstances and except in the case of character documents as described in Chapter 8, Section IX.9 of the Code, no witnesses who were not brought to the attention of the Investigator may participate in the Hearing, and no information that was not brought to the attention of the Investigator may be presented. - e.
 The Respondent and the Complainant will not be allowed to directly cross-examine or question each other or any witnesses under any circumstances.
-If the Respondent or the Complainant has a question for each other or a witness during the Hearing, he/she must present the question to the Administrative Hearing Officer, who may then ask the question or a rephrased question in his/her discretion on behalf of either the Respondent or the Complainant.
-The Respondent and the Complainant will be afforded an opportunity to examine any documents offered as evidence. - e.
+If the Respondent or the Complainant has a question for each other or a witness during the Hearing, they must present the question to the Administrative Hearing Officer, who may then ask the question or a rephrased question in their discretion on behalf of either the Respondent or the Complainant.
+The Respondent and the Complainant will be afforded an opportunity to examine any documents offered as information. - f.
 All witnesses are required to give truthful testimony.
-Furnishing untruthful testimony may subject a University student or employee to appropriate disciplinary action. - f.
+Furnishing untruthful testimony may subject a University student or employee to appropriate disciplinary action. - g.
 All witnesses are expected to attend the Hearing.
 University students or employees called as witnesses must attend the Hearing unless compliance would result in significant and unavoidable personal hardships or substantial interference with normal University activities.
 A desire to avoid questioning may not be used to demonstrate "personal hardships."
 Failing to appear after an appropriate request may subject a University student or employee to appropriate disciplinary action.
-Subject to other provisions in the Code related to the admissibility of evidence, written witness statements in lieu of appearance and testimony at the Hearing may be admitted into evidence only if (a) the witness was not interviewed by the Investigator during the investigation proceedings and (b) the witness's attendance would result in significant and unavoidable personal hardships or substantial interference with normal University activities.
-To be eligible for admission into evidence, such written statements must be signed by the individual writing the statement and verified by a person designated by the Director.
+Subject to other provisions in the Code related to the admissibility of information, written witness statements in lieu of appearance and testimony at the Hearing may be admitted as information only if (a) the witness was not interviewed by the Investigator during the investigation proceedings and (b) the witness's attendance would result in significant and unavoidable personal hardships or substantial interference with normal University activities.
+To be eligible for admission as information, such written statements must be signed by the individual writing the statement and verified by an individual appointed by the Director. - h.
+The Respondent's or Complainant's prior sexual history is generally not relevant and will not be considered as information except in the following circumstances: (a) the Respondent's prior sexual history or other behavior may be relevant when that history or behavior is sufficiently similar to the alleged violation(s) to demonstrate a pattern of conduct; (b) the Complainant's prior sexual history with the Respondent may be relevant to assess the manner and nature of communications between them with respect to

-g.
-The Respondent's or Complainant's prior sexual history is generally not relevant and will not be considered as evidence except in the following circumstances: (a) the Respondent's prior sexual history or other behavior may be relevant when that history or behavior is sufficiently similar to the alleged violation(s) to demonstrate a pattern of conduct; (b) the Complainant's prior sexual history with the Respondent may be relevant to assess the manner and nature of communications between them with respect to Consent; or (c) the Complainant's or Respondent's prior sexual history with any other person may be relevant under very limited circumstances to prove intent, motive, absence of mistake, or to explain an injury or physical finding.
-In rare circumstances, the Administrative Hearing Officer, in consultation with the Staff Advisor, may determine that evidence related to prior sexual history is relevant even if not covered by one of the exceptions above.
+Consent; or (c) the Complainant's or Respondent's prior sexual history with any other individual may be relevant under very limited circumstances to prove intent, motive, absence of mistake, or to explain an injury or physical finding.
+In rare circumstances, the Administrative Hearing Officer, in consultation with the Staff Advisor, may determine that information related to prior sexual history is relevant even if not covered by one of the exceptions above.